bcampain/brycecampain-resume/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.
 - [ ] I have updated the documentation accordingly.

-_Not yet required:_
-- [X] I have added tests to cover my changes.
+- [ ] I have added tests to cover my changes.
-- [X] All new and existing tests passed.
+- [ ] All new and existing tests passed.